bjoluc/gymwipe/README.rst

 What's included?
 ----------------

 Gym-WiPE features an all-Python wireless network simulator based on `SimPy`_.
 The `Open Dynamics Engine (ODE)`_, more specifically its Python wrapper `Py3ODE`_ is integrated for plant simulation.
-Two Gym environments have been implemented for frequency band assignments yet: A simplistic network-only example and the control of an inverted pendulum.
+Two Gym environments have been implemented for frequency band assignments yet: A simplistic network-only example and a (yet untested) environment for frequency band assignments to a sensor and a controller of an inverted pendulum.
 The development of further environments may concern frequency band assignments but is not limited to these as the entire simulation model is accessible from within Python and may be used for arbitrary Gym wireless networked control environments.
 Control algorithm implementations may profit from the `python-control`_ project.

 .. _SimPy: https://simpy.readthedocs.io/
 .. _Open Dynamics Engine (ODE): https://www.ode.org/